 About

 On February 16, 1943, Vernon enlisted in the United States Army.
-He underwent training at Camp McCain in Mississippi, Camp Pickett in Virginia, and Fort Meade in Maryland.
-He held the rank of Private First Class and served with the 60th Infantry Regiment, 9th Infantry Division.
+He underwent military training at Camp McCain in Mississippi, Camp Pickett in Virginia, and Fort Meade in Maryland.
+He was a private first class serving with the 60th Infantry Regiment, 9th Infantry Division.
 On March 7, 1945, Vernon was killed in combat in Germany.
-He is buried in the Henri Chapelle American Cemetery and Memorial, Belgium.
+He is buried in the Henri Chapelle American Cemetery and Memorial in Belgium.

 Sources: The Schenectady Gazette, Find A Grave, Ancestry